Sign In Register

 Education

 28.9% of residents hold a bachelor's degree, below the national average of 33.7%.
 94.0% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.6/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Griffin enjoys a moderate climate with an average annual temperature of 56°F. Winters average 32°F in January while summers reach 78°F in July.
+With 290 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 50.0 inches, including 11.8 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population